-Provided that the subjects passed for the National Senior Certificate (NQF level 4) or equivalent National Certificate Vocational (NC-V at NQF level 4) or a certificate contemplated in the said rule are subjects passed on the required levels: Provided further that a prospective student be admitted if he or she has obtained the National Senior Certificate or National Certificate Vocational (both on NQF level 4) with a minimum of six subjects, including English (First or Additional language with a minimum score of 3), Mathematics or Mathematical literacy (as per specific academic programme requirement) and the further subjects required by a specific academic programme (Life Orientation will not be included in the calculation of Admission Point Scores).
+Provided that the subjects passed for the National Senior Certificate (NQF level 4) or equivalent National Certificate Vocational (NC-V at NQF level 4) or a certificate contemplated in the said rule are subjects passed on the required levels: provided further that a prospective student be admitted if he or she has obtained the National Senior Certificate or National Certificate Vocational (both on NQF level 4) with a minimum of six subjects, including English (First or Additional language with a minimum score of 3), Mathematics or Mathematical literacy (as per specific academic programme requirement) and the further subjects required by a specific academic programme (Life Orientation will not be included in the calculation of Admission Point Scores).
 The admissions will adhere to the required national standard for the Higher Certificate, National Higher Certificate and National Diploma (four subjects with a minimum score of 3) and bachelor's degrees (four subjects with a minimum score of 4 in subjects from the designated list).
-The phasing in of degree requirements for traditional B Tech degrees will be accommodated
+The phasing in of degree requirements for traditional B Tech degrees will be accommodated.

-1.2.2 TUT requires English (Home Language or First Additional Language level) with a performance level of 3 (adequate performance).

-- 1.2.3 TUT requires Mathematics or Mathematical Literacy for all academic programmes that require a prior knowledge of Mathematics. - 1.2.4 Life Orientation is not included in the calculation of an Admission Point Score.
+- 1.2.2 TUT requires English (Home Language or First Additional Language) with a performance level of 3 (adequate performance). - 1.2.3 TUT requires Mathematics or Mathematical Literacy for all academic programmes that require a prior knowledge of Mathematics.